Who are these workshops for?

 - If someone wants to come who isn’t attending births, they can email the Approved Trainer doing the workshop of their interest and say what they do and why they want the workshop information.
 Acceptance would depend on space available since birth workers and pregnancy-focused bodyworkers are prioritized.

-- No one will be announced or described as a “scholarship” recipient or identified in any way other then they way they themselves introduce themselves in the class introduction.
+- No one will be announced or described as an equity seat recipient or identified in any way other than the way they introduce themselves in the class introduction.
 Write your name in the spot when you fill out the free/reduced price ticket registration in the way you want to be recorded for continuing education (professional name and title).
 (To be in our private Facebook group, you’ll have to let us know the email address you use for Facebook.)

 Contact Approved Trainers individually from their workshop postings to let someone know your request to attend.
 You will get a link to register and then you will get handouts and other support materials.